 What is National Nurses Week?

 It serves to formally acknowledge the tireless commitment of nursing professionals 365 days a year.
-It’s a time for individuals, employers, health care workers, and community leaders to recognize the vast contributions and positive impact of America’s registered nurses.
+It's a time for individuals, employers, health care workers, and community leaders to recognize the vast contributions and positive impact of America's registered nurses.
+As of 2020, however, the week of recognition has expanded to a full month!

-What is the Nurses Week History?
+What is the History of Nurses Week and Nurses Month?

 National Nurses Week history is over 60 years in the making: